KYUSHU UNIVERSITYe教員ハンドブック

 ○Long-term payment projects

-Japan’s pension system (public pension system) includes a state pension, to which all people are entitled, and an employees pension system (using mutual pension/private pension funds).The state pension basic payment is topped up by additional payments from an employee pension system, in accordance with the insured’s former salary.
+Japan’s pension system (public pension system) includes a state pension, to which all people are entitled, and an employee’s pension system (EPI).
+The state pension basic payment is topped up by additional payments from an employee pension system, in accordance with the insured’s former salary.

-Since January 2010, the Japan Pension Service has been responsible for operating all public pension schemes.
+The Japan Pension Service has been responsible for operating all public pension schemes.